InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 Q: How do I stop the CLI?
 A: To stop the CLI, simply press Ctrl+C in the terminal where it's running.
 This will safely terminate the process.
 If there is a balance in intmax2, you can withdraw it by running in Shutdown mode.

+Q: What happens if I deposit more than the initial deposit amount?
+A: It's not a problem if you deposit more than the initial deposit amount.